 Centre for Refugee Studies (CRS), York University | crs.info.yorku.ca

 The Centre for Refugee Studies at York University is engaged in research on refugee issues; it informs public discussion as well as policy development and practice innovation by international, governmental, advocacy and service organizations; and it supports teaching in refugee and migration studies.
-CRS provides administrative and program support to the BHER project.
+CRS provides administrative and programs support to the BHER project.

 Connected Learning in Crisis Consortium (CLCC) | connectedlearning4refugees.org

-York University, through the BHER Project is a founding member of the Connected Learning in Crisis Consortium (CLCC).
+York University, through the BHER Project, is a founding member of the Connected Learning in Crisis Consortium (CLCC).
 The CLCC is currently coordinated by the UNHCR and Arizona State University and the consortium aims to promote, coordinate and support the provision of quality higher education in contexts of conflict, crisis and displacement through Connected Learning.
-BHER works with CLCC to support its efforts in enabling students in crisis situations to connect with top universities and to exchange knowledge globally.
+BHER works with CLCC to support its efforts in enabling students in crisis situations to connect with top universities and exchange knowledge globally.